 - MEET THE PROS Lecture Series

 Between 2011 and 2014, Parkland produced a continuing lecture series where students can meet local graphic designers, interactive designers, graphic artists, illustrators, photographers, animators, application developers, programmers and other professionals in the marketing communications industry.
-Presentations were scheduled during lunch time and everyone was encouraged to bring their lunch (see schedules and pictures from these events).
+Presentations were scheduled during lunch time and everyone was encouraged to bring their lunch (see schedules from these events).
 This series was co-sponsored by 40 North/88 West and CUDO.